-- 1. YOU MUST NOT USE YOUR LAPTOP OR YOUR CELLPHONE-BRING A Calculator You Cannot Share a TEXTBOOK - 2.
-HINTS ON TAKING "OPEN BOOK AND NOTES" TESTS: - a.
-Study as if it were a closed book test.
-You do not have time to look up each answer. - b.
-Carefully read the Chapter Summary, learn the "New Terms", try to do the Review Questions, and the Discussion Questions.
+2. HINTS ON TAKING "OPEN NOTES" TESTS-- WHEN STUDYING:

+- a.
+Carefully read the Chapter Summary, learn the "New Terms" - b.
+Try to do the Review Questions, and the Discussion Questions. - c.
 Work as many problems as you can.
-Feel free to ask me if you are having problems doing them. - c.
-Don't forget the index or the glossary. - d.
-Read the test questions carefully! - e.
+Feel free to ask me if you are having problems doing them. - 3.
+TAKING THE TEST a.
+Read the test questions carefully!

+- b.
 Go through the test once and answer all the questions that you can.
-Then go back and do the other questions. - f.
-Mark on the test booklet: cross off obviously wrong answers, work the problems, and show your work.
-Circle the answer on the test booklet this is the last resort if you have made a mistake on the answer sheet. - g.
-Carefully darken in the answer on the answer sheet, do not rip, mutilate, fold, or spindle it. - h.
+Then go back and do the other questions. - c.
+You may mark on the test booklet: cross off obviously wrong answers, work the problems, and show your work. - d.
+Circle the answer on the test booklet this is the last resort if you have made a mistake on the answer sheet. - e.
+Carefully darken in the answer on the answer sheet, do not rip, mutilate, fold, or spindle it. - f.
 Check your answer sheet.
-Make sure you have answered all 50 questions. - i.
-MAKE SURE THAT YOUR NAME IS ON THE ANSWER SHEET AND YOU HAVE PUT IN YOUR FULL

-UNIVERSITY ID NUMBER-LEFT JUSTIFIED.
-I will subtract points if this is not done.
+Make sure you have answered all 50 questions. - g.
+MAKE SURE THAT YOUR NAME IS ON THE ANSWER SHEET AND YOU HAVE PUT IN YOUR FULL - UNIVERSITY ID NUMBER-LEFT JUSTIFIED.
+I will subtract points if this is not done. - h.
+BRING A PICTURE ID.